An Evolving Tax Environment

 There is speculation that the government will do this by excluding cash reserves.
 A simpler option would perhaps involve reducing the lifetime relief limit from £10 million or increasing the Entrepreneurs’ Relief rate.

-With calls to scrap the entrepreneur’s relief from thinktank the Resolution Foundation, this year’s Autumn budget could be make or break for this tax allowance.
+With calls to scrap the entrepreneur’s relief from thinktank the Resolution Foundation, this year’s Autumn budget could be make or break for the tax environment, specifically the tax allowance.

 Substantial Shareholding Exemption (“SSE”)

-Substantial Shareholding Exemption can also play an important role in selling a company.
+Substantial Shareholding Exemption is also an emerging part of the tax environment and can also play an important role in selling a company.

-SSE is a long-standing relief from Corporation Tax available to trading companies who sell their shares in another trading company in which they have held at least a 10% interest of the ordinary share capital, for at least 12 months in the previous two years.
+SSE is a part of this tax environment and is a long-standing relief from Corporation Tax available to trading companies who sell their shares in another trading company in which they have held at least a 10% interest of the ordinary share capital, for at least 12 months in the previous two years.

 Recent changes to the tax system have removed the previous requirement for the company making the share disposal to be a “trading” company (or at least a member of a “trading” group) both before and immediately after the disposal.